 Ryanair will continue to propose a separate resolution at the AGM on each substantially separate issue, including a separate resolution relating to the Directors' Report and financial statements.
-In order to comply with the 2018 Code, proxy votes will be announced at the AGM, following each vote on a show of hands, except in the event of a poll being called.
 The Board Chair and the Chair of the Audit and Remuneration Committees are available to answer questions from all shareholders.